hummingbot/hummingbot/documentation/docs/installation/wallet.md

 ### Private key

-Within the `hummingbot` CLI, you can use the `export_private_key` command to display the private key associated with a wallet address.
+Within the Hummingbot CLI, you can use the `export_private_key` command to display the private key associated with a wallet address.
 You can import your wallet to dApps like Metamask and MyCrypto using this private key as well.